pashaproton/minimal-lazy-table/README.md

 # minimal-lazy-table
 Minimal JavaScript lazy loading table

-This is very beginning of the project, there are a lot of changes a head.
+This is very beginning of the project, there are a lot of changes ahead.

 ### todo